Best hotels in Amsterdam

 Ferdinand Bolstraat 333, 1072

-Yamazato doesn’t just have a Michelin Star, it was the first Kaiseki restaurant outside of Japan receive one – thanks to its focus on seasonal, multi-course menus.
-It sits in the elegant Hotel Okura, serving sparkling sushi, sashimi and impeccable dishes such as eel with aubergine and grilled seabass with miso.
+Yamazato was the first Kaiseki restaurant outside Japan to receive a Michelin Star, thanks to its focus on seasonal, multi-course menus.
+It sits in the elegant Hotel Okura, serving fresh sushi, sashimi, and impeccable dishes such as eel with aubergine and grilled seabass with miso.

 Wilde Zwijnen